-The Brecon Beacons is where can go hiking in South Wales, it has the second-highest peak in Wales with the first being Snowdonia in North Wales and therefore it is easily one of the best places to visit in Wales.
+The Brecon Beacons is the best place for hiking in South Wales, it has the second-highest peak in Wales called Pen Y Fan (the highest peak is Snowdon in North Wales) and therefore it is easily one of the best places to visit in Wales.

-There are hiking trails, waterfalls and pretty villages to be found here.
-The most popular hike in the Brecon Beacons is Pen Y Fan which takes you to the highest point.
+There are hiking trails, waterfalls and pretty villages to be found in the Brecon Beacons so it has something for everyone and for every time of year.

 You’ll find this pretty market town in the Brecon Beacons in the North of the National Park on the edge of England and Wales.

-It is famous for it’s literary and books and most of the town is book themed which makes it a historic and pretty town for visitors to visit and you’ll find some good food there too!
+It is famous for its literature and books and most of the town is book-themed which makes it a historic and pretty town for visitors to visit.
+You’ll find some good food there too!

 The Swansea Gower feels like an Island off of the coast of South Wales but it is actually joined to the mainland.

-Rhossili Bay is the most famous place to visit in the Gower because this beach has been noted one of the best beaches in Wales (and maybe the world?) and it’s not hard to see why so it should be on your list of places to visit in Wales!
+Rhossili Bay is the most famous place to visit in the Gower because this beach has been voted as one of the best beaches in Wales (and maybe the world?) and it’s not hard to see why so it should be on your list of places to visit in Wales!

 The beach is huge and you get an amazing view of it whilst taking a coastal walk down Worms Head.